10 steps to fill out the FAFSA

 Get your Student Aid Report (SAR)

 Three days after you submit your application, FSA sends you an SAR containing all of the data you submitted in your application, excluding any tax information provided by the IRS.
 Now is your chance to carefully check it for any mistakes.
-You can fix any mistakes you find by logging back in to your application and saving your changes.
+Fix any mistakes you find by logging back in to your application and saving your changes.

 The one exception: Entering the wrong Social Security number.
 In this case, you might need to compete new FAFSA application.
 Otherwise, reach out to your school’s financial aid office and ask them to change your Social Security number for you.